tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 <img src="/img/blog/threejs-axis.jpg" width="65%">

-According to Threejs, the arrow in the picture above has a rotation of 0° on the z-axis (on the other 2 axes as well for that matter).
-However in trigonometry a 0° rotation over the z-axis is in the direction of the positive x-axis, so the real rotation of the arrow in the picture is 90°.
+According to Threejs, the arrow in the picture above has a rotation of 0° on the z-axis (and on the other 2 axes as well for that matter).
+However in trigonometry a 0° rotation over the z-axis is a vector in the direction of the positive x-axis, so the real rotation of the arrow in the picture is 90°.

 If we want to move the arrow one unit in the direction towards which the arrow is rotated, we use trigonometry to calculate the fraction of the unit the arrow has to move over the x-axis and over the y-axis, therefor we have to compensate for Threejs' unorthodox reading of a rotation of 0°: